 - Garnishes: grated cheese, sour cream, cilantro, avocado, scallions

-Place dry unsoaked beans in the Instant pot, and add water, one inch above the level of the beans.
+- Place dry unsoaked beans in the Instant pot, and add water, one inch above the level of the beans.
 Pressure cook on high for 10 minutes.
 (See notes).
-Manaully release.
+Manually release.
 Drain and set aside.

-Turn Instant Pot to Saute function and heat the oil.
+- Turn Instant Pot to Saute function and heat the oil.
 Add the onion and saute 2-3 minutes, until fragrant.
 Add garlic and the ground meat or soy crumbles.
-Saute 3-4 more minutes, while continue stirring and breaking up the meat.
+Saute 3-4 more minutes, while continuously stirring and breaking up the meat.
 I find a metal spatula comes in handy for this.
 Add the salt, pepper, chili powder, cumin, oregano, and saute one minute, cooking the spices a bit.
-Add the diced tomatoes and juices, tomato paste, broth, beer, worcestershire, coco powder, smoked paprika or chipotle, optional jalapeño.
-Give a good stir, then add the pressure cooked beans ( drained) or pre-soaked beans.
+Add the diced tomatoes and juices, tomato paste, broth, beer, Worcestershire, cocoa powder, smoked paprika or chipotle, optional jalapeño.
+Give a good stir, then add the pressure cooked beans (drained) or pre-soaked beans.

-If your beans are very old (like older than a year) increase the Pre-Pressure Cooking Time to at least 15 minutes.
-Older beans take longer to cook.
-Or do the 12 hour soak in cold water.
+Pre-Soaking: If your beans are very old (like older than a year) increase the Pre-Pressure Cooking Time to at least 15 minutes.
+Older beans and bigger beans take longer to cook.
+Or soak in cold water for 8-12 hours until doubled in size, then drain.

 *FYI, if you do not pre-soak or pre-cook the pinto beans, they would take roughly 45-50 minutes of pressure cooking time, with some uneven cooking.
 That being said, yes, you can absolutely do it this way, just allow for the full, natural, long release.